 5. Video-Annotation Tools

 One of the most fascinating things to see is how different directors and actors interpret the work of Shakespeare.
-A tool such as EDpuzzle or Zaption lets me ask students to examine several versions of the same scene or work.
+A tool such as EDpuzzle lets me ask students to examine several versions of the same scene or work.
 I can include a variety of questions on the videos, including multiple-choice questions that have a particular answer or an open-ended question that lets students express their opinions and inferences.

 Even though Shakespeare "shuffle[d] off this mortal coil" 400 years ago, you can see that today's technology offers new ways to connect with the latest incarnations of his timeless works!